jhu-dvrk/dvrk-readthedocs/docs/pages/configuration/console/io.rst

 <pedals-compatible>`) are defined in shared IO configuration files.
 These depend on which controller is used, both :ref:`board Id
 <board-id>` and :ref:`hardware version <controller-classic-exterior>`
-so we provide multiple configuration files.
+so, we provide multiple configuration files.

 All the default foot pedal IO configuration files are in the
 |sawIntuitiveResearchKit| repository, under ``io/share``.